hibiii/Hibiii.github.io/blog/_posts/2023-10-15-bve-lua-ats.md

-animated textures, no moving trains, no 3D cabs, no model for the player's train, manual door controls... and definitely doesn't support more advanced development features, such as route file inclusion, preprocessor conditionals, scripted markers, render-to-texture (not seen anywhere), debug screens, etc.
+animated textures, no moving trains, no 3D cabs, no model for the player's train, manual door controls... and definitely doesn't support more advanced development features, such as route file inclusion, preprocessor conditionals, scripted markers, render-to-texture (not seen anywhere), debug screens, line switching, etc.

 If a scenario developer wants their scenario to have more advanced features, they'll have to use clever trickery (like block occlusion, signal state